nextbreakpoint/nextfractal/README.md

     Java SDK contains the Java compiler which is required to compile code in memory and reduce the rendering time.

-## USER GUIDE
+## DOCUMENTATION

-Please see documentation and tutorials on http://nextbreakpoint.com/nextfractal.
+Please see documentation of grammars and tutorials on http://nextbreakpoint.com/nextfractal.

-NextFractal accepts few keyboard commands when focus is on rendering area:

-    Press keys 1, 2, 3, 4, 5 to change zoom speed

-    Press key T to show/hide traps

-    Press key O to show/hide orbit

-    Press key P to show/hide preview

 ## BUILD INSTRUCTIONS